sarkargit/case_study_6_udemy_python-/README.md

-Here are the descriptions for each of the tasks you’ve listed:
+Here are the descriptions for each of the tasks  i have done

 ### 1. **Display Top 10 Rows of The Dataset**
 This operation will display the first 10 rows of the dataset, allowing you to quickly inspect the initial records and verify the structure of your data.